Meatfucker/metatron3/README.md

 - width: The width in pixels of the image to generate.
 Defaults to 1024 Be careful of setting this too high as itll require more video memory and over a certain point cause deformed generations.
 - height: Same as above but tall style
 - batch_size: The number of images to generate at once.
 Combined with image resolution this can have a direct and large effect on video memory usage.
 If you are having lots of avernus Out Of Memory issues, try decreasing batch size and/or resolution
+- - enhance_promt: This will send the user prompt to the default chat llm to be "improved"

 ![](/assets/readme/flux_gen.png)